April 2 – 4, 2012

 While it is easy to assume Pompeii will stay around for another 2,000 years, the ancient city is suffering from perpetual negligence and mismanagement and it is best to pay it a visit as soon as possible.

-Some pointers on visiting Pompeii:
+Some tips on visiting Pompeii:

 - The modern town Pompei is a 30-minute Circumvesuviana train ride away from Sorrento (€7 round trip).
 The ruin is right next to the train station (Admission: €15).